Create a Docker image of a Next.js application

 Wrap up

-Although the outstanding experience provided by Vercel, you can still need to package your Next.js application on your own and deploy it on a server.
-Docker has the advantage of giving a reproducible build and is also agnostic of the operating system.
+Despite the outstanding experience provided by Vercel, you still need to package your Next.js application on your own and deploy it on a server.
+Docker has the advantage of giving a reproducible build and is also agnostic to the operating system.

 We can use the standalone output to reduce the bundle size; to learn more about it, check out the Next.js documentation-related page.